 Smithfield Housing Authority

-Smithfield Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of August 10th, 2020, Smithfield Housing Authority has 1 waiting lists that are open now or opening soon.
+Smithfield Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of September 22nd, 2021, Smithfield Housing Authority has 1 waiting lists that are open now or opening soon.

 Smithfield Housing Authority serves Smithfield.